samhcorney/react-cms/README.md

 * Sorting toggle.

-* Lists... sortable... look into whether contentEditor can be reused for list/main content.
-At the moment List and contentEditor are very similar...... look into moving add content logic outside of AddContentModal.
-At the moment there is a check for whether the content type is an array in the Modal.
-When adding content to list handle and name are not needed.
+* Lists... look into whether contentEditor can be reused for list/main content.
+At the moment List and contentEditor are very similar......
 Don't show index in list header.
 List items currently take up too much space ( header required? )... styling required.
+Restrict content type in lists or set list content type?
+Currently the drag events are on the card header.
+Sort toggle/icon could help move this to the whole card.

+* Image/asset content type.
+For this look into how assets will be stored... external source/local.

+* Name and handle editable...